speedrun-hq/speedrun/documentation/docs/handle-intent.md

 *coming soon*

-Currently Speedrun only support token transfers without receive handling on the destination chain.
+Currently, Speedrun only supports simple token transfers without any handling logic on the destination chain.

-In the future, the ability to define callback on the destination chain will be supported.
+In the future, support for customizable callbacks on the destination chain will be introduced, allowing developers to define specific logic to be executed upon receipt.

+Example: executing a trade on a destination chain DEX.